Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 | `writeWithoutResponse` | `function` | A function to write a characteristic value without requiring a server response.

 ### discoverAllDescriptors()
-Use the `discoverAllDescriptors` function to discover all the descriptors in the characteristic.
+Use the `discoverAllDescriptors` function to discover all the characteristic's descriptors.
 Discovered descriptors are returned to the `onDescriptors` callback.

 ### onDescriptors(descriptors)
 The `onDescriptors` callback function is called when descriptor discovery completes.
 The `descriptors` parameter contains an `Array` of characteristic descriptors discovered.
+If no descriptors are discovered, an empty `descriptors` array is returned.

 To discover the [Characteristic Presentation Format Descriptor](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.descriptor.gatt.characteristic_presentation_format.xml) for a characteristic with UUID 0xFF00: